Slow Cooker Apple and Raspberry Oaty Crumble

 - 50 g golden caster sugar

-I made the crumble in the usual way; sift the flour into a bowl, rub in the butter, stir in the sugar and oats.
-I prepared the apple and put it in the slow cooker, then added the raspberries.
+Make the crumble in the usual way; sift the flour into a bowl, rub in the butter, stir in the sugar and oats.

-Then I tipped in the sugar for the fruit and gave it a stir.
-Next I sprayed the sides of the slow cooker bowl where the crumble would be with some Lurpak cooking mist, to prevent sticking.
-Finally, I tipped the crumble mixture over the fruit and pressed it down lightly.
+Tip in the sugar for the fruit and give it a stir.
+Spray the sides of the slow cooker bowl where the crumble will be with some cooking mist (I used Lurpak), to prevent sticking.

 Now switch the slow cooker on to high, place a clean tea towel under the lid to stop water dripping onto the crumble, and cook on high for 2 hours.